 - User-supplied audio files are uploaded via Web Maintenance Console.
 Audio files must meet the following specifications: - Format: WAV - Size: 80 MB or less - Length: 8 minutes or less - Initially, a preinstalled audio file is set as the audio source for BGM 1.
 Through system programming, this file can be removed or replaced like any other BGM audio file.
-However, if the PBX is reinitialized, this preinstalled audio file is set to BGM 1 again. - One-look Networking ( $\rightarrow$ 14.1.4 One-look Network)
+Before installing new audio files, make sure to back up the preinstalled file if you intend to use it again in future.